- Camping Options

 ACCESS: 24 hour access to the camping areas is via the Main Ticket Office off Wells Station Road ONLY (off the Federal Highway or Morrisset Street, from the west).

-Vehicles entering the camping zone must have a pre-purchased Vehicle Pass in addition to a Season + Camping ticket.
+Vehicles entering the campground must have a pre-purchased Vehicle Pass in addition to a Season + Camping ticket.

-Camping is restricted to the designated Camping Zone as shown on the Map (coming soon).
+Camping is restricted to the designated Campgrounds as shown on the Map.

 Rent A Tent Accommodation